LEARNAcademy/syllabus/capstone/render.md

 Prior to deployment we need to ensure the main branch is up to date and the project runs without errors.

-Next, if we have not already, we will create a Render acount using the team's email.
-Once created, need access to the email and password to log into the team's Render account.
+Next, ensure the team email was used to create a Render account.

 And finally, the person in charge of deploying the application will need access to the `master.key` credential that lives in the `config` folder.
 The key is used to encrypt and decrypt your credentials.
 The `master.key` is not checked in to version control and so will not exist on Github.
 If the project was cloned from GitHub there will not be a `master.key` file in the `config` folder.
 If the person deploying the application has a `master.key` file, great!
 You are ready to go.
 If not, continue with the following steps in terminal.